Saying Goodbye to Summer Staff

 Dixie, from Lake Park, MN attends college at Minnesota State University Moorhead.
 Dixie plans to be a social worker someday.
 Dixie was the first to head back to college last week, along with Millie, her pet rat.
 Dixie practiced gunnel pumping early in the summer for the Gunflint canoe races, but on the day of the race she opted for backwards paddling with Ryan instead.

 Emily is about to graduate from Bethel College in St. Paul.
 This fall she will be doing an editing/publishing internship with Coffee House Press.
-Emily, paddling with Kaitlin, came in 2nd in the women’s sprint paddle at the Gunflint Canoe races; for a while that combo even looked like they might win it.
+Came in 2nd in the women’s sprint paddle at the Gunflint Canoe races; for a while that combo even looked like they might win it.

 Laura is a senior at Oberlin College in Ohio.
 Her long career as a pole vaulter has been of minimal use at Bearskin.
 Laura turned down a job catching prairie dogs this summer in order to work at Bearskin.
-Laura, along with her sister Kate, came in first in the women’s sprint paddle during the July canoe races.
+In the women’s sprint paddle during the July canoe races.
 She survived remarkably long in the gunnel pumping event, also.

 Kaitlin is in grad school at Indiana University, studying Chinese in the East Asian studies department.
-We would have hired Kaitlin even if she didn’t happen to be our daughter, but her organizational ability is what kept our naturalist program on track this summer.
-She & Emily came in 2nd in the women’s short paddle in the canoe races, and she & Ryan made a great team in the broken paddle race.
+We would have hired Kaitlin even if she didn’t happen to be our daughter, but her organizational ability is what kept our naturalist program on track this summer. in the canoe races, and she & Ryan made a great team in the broken paddle race.

 Tim is a seminary graduate with a long history of working as a maintenance man in the Chicago area, although he is relatively new to Minnesota.
 Tim stays in a cheerful mood no matter how often we call him on the radio to do jobs he’s already done dozens of times in a day’s work.

 Kate worked at Bearskin for two summers, before deciding to stay in the north woods awhile after she graduated from Columbia University in 2009.
-“Sternin’ Vernon” has become an accomplished canoeist, an excellent cross country skier, and a master lettuce grower during her stint at Bearskin.
-She won the women’s sprint paddle at the canoe races for the 3rd year in a row, each year with a different paddling partner.
-The secret must actually be the experienced “sternin’.”
+“Sternin’ Vernon” has become an accomplished canoeist, an excellent cross country skier, and a master lettuce grower during her stint at Bearskin. at the canoe races for the 3rd year in a row, each year with a different paddling partner.
+The secret must actually be the experienced "sternin'."

 Andy has been with us at Bearskin for almost as long as we’ve owned the resort.
 He has become the most familiar face at the front desk and the most recognizable voice on the phone.
 Andy is indispensable, not only for his knowledge of the Gunflint Trail area but also for his value as a target to be teased.
 We don't tell Andy how much we appreciate him nearly often enough.

 Quinn is our son and is the guy who takes the most guff from us.
 For the second year in a row, this spring Quinn coached the Girl’s Minnesota State High School Ultimate Frisbee champions.
-Quinn is happiest when he’s in a canoe; he won the men’s solo race at the Gunflint Canoe races this summer, which made him very happy.
+Quinn is happiest when he’s in a canoe; he won, which made him very happy.
 “Bearskin Wilderness Outfitters,” Bearskin’s new BWCA canoe outfitting business, is actually Quinn’s project.